Physicslibrary/ARKit-Stereoscope-67P/README.md

 https://www.blender.org/<br>

-This section assumes users are familiar with Blender (www.blender.org, YouTube, books) and shows steps used for project.
+This section assumes users are familiar with Blender (www.blender.org, YouTube, books) and shows some steps used in project.

 Open Rosetta.blend from [NASA 3D Resources](https://nasa3d.arc.nasa.gov/detail/eoss-rosetta) ("Download Rosetta.zip file - 4MB").
 Display wireframe, press key "a" , and join all meshes.